atomisthq/docs/docs/automations/graphql.md

 ## Queries

 You can execute queries from command and event handlers when running an Atomist automation client.
-To execute queries the client provides two distinct methods on `GraphClient`.
+To execute queries, the client provides two distinct methods on `GraphClient`.
 A `GraphClient` is available from the `HandlerContext`.

 You can use `executeQuery` to run a GraphQL query from a `string` instance.